heatherwang39/Used-Item-Trading-App/phase2/Design Patterns.md

 StorageFactory is a Factory class that creates Storages.
 It's little more than a facade for the data retrieval that happens inside StorageGateway, but it fits the pattern nonetheless.

+####TradeAlgorithm/TradeAlgorithmFactory
+#####(By Warren Zhu)

+*Please refer to "Trade/TradeAlgorithm" under the Strategy Subheading to better understand TradeAlgorithms*

+######Classes involved:

+TradeAlgorithm (Interface for the Product)

+CycleTradeAlgorithm (Concrete Product)

+RandomTradeAlgorithm (Concrete Product)

+TradeAlgorithmFactory (Creator)

+TradeAlgorithmName

+######Details:

+As the program grows, a variety of TradeAlgorithms will very likely come into existence.
+As such, a TradeAlgorithmFactory has been implemented to make it easier to add new TradeAlgorithms.

+The implementation is quite simple--we placed all TradeAlgorithm constructors inside of the TradeAlgorithmFactory.
+We then placed the factory inside of TradeStorage.
+Thus, when TradeStorage is given the name of a TradeAlgorithm, it can go to the TradeAlgorithmFactory to retrieve one such TradeAlgorithm when initializing a new Trade.
+(Our TradeAlgorithmName--which is an enum file--tells us what type of TradeAlgorithms can be created.)

+This design makes it particularly easy to add new TradeAlgorithms--all we need to do is to write code for the TradeAlgorithm, and then add its constructor into the factory and the enum file!

 ## Strategy:

 ####Trade/TradeAlgorithm
 #####(By Warren Zhu)

+######Classes involved:

+TradeAlgorithm (Strategy)

+CycleTradeAlgorithm (Concrete Strategy)

+RandomTradeAlgorithm (Concrete Strategy)

+Trade (Context)

+######Details:

 Trade now implements a strategy pattern.
 In this case, the strategy is TradeAlgorithm, which is an algorithm that determines which items will be sent to who in the trade.
 My thought process for the design is below.